rondorkerin/kubelog/README.md

 # Kubelog

-Usage: `kubelog POD_REGEX`

-Outputs the log for a particular pod matching a regex in your kube cluster
+Outputs the logs for a particular pod matching a regex in your kube cluster

-Installation: `./install.sh`
+No more `kubectl get pods | grep REGEX`

+## Installation
+`git clone https://github.com/sbryant31/kubelog && ./kubelog/install.sh`

+## Usage
+`kubelog POD_REGEX`